. . . and then there's the stuff we don’t believe . . .

 People often think of inter-racial-community as an impossible dream.
 We find the opposite to be true - and many other intentional communities will tell you the same.
 What an adventure!
 We have the most to learn from those who are different from us.

-It was quite a disturbing thought, but had a Jesus ring to it.
+What a disturbing thought!
+But it had Jesus ring to it.

 Presence makes the difference.

 One of our core strategies at ECHO Community is to find hurting people (these days they tend to find us) and invite them to come and live with us, to do life with us.
 We have found ourselves in some very interesting, complicated and even scary situations.
-It has been an up and down adventure for everyone involved, but someone once said that if you shy away from complexities you shouldn't be in ministry today.
+It has been an up and down adventure for everyone involved.

-Only recently I heard people calling this concept, "intentional community", it was quite liberating having two words describing the kind community we were part of.
+Only recently I heard people calling this way of life, "intentional community”.
+It was quite liberating having two words describing the kind community we were part of.

-I’m sure there are many ways to interpret the philosophy of missional community and we have lots to learn.
-In the context of our community at ECHO it comes down to having two groups of people moving in under one roof: those who are seeking help and those who want to help.
+I’m sure there are many ways to interpret the philosophy of missional community and we have lots to learn, but in the context of our community at ECHO it comes down to two groups of people moving in under one roof: those who are seeking help and those who want to help.
 (In reality it’s a bit more mooshy, because let’s face it, we all are needy in some way and we all have something to give)

 Community in itself is important, but the core intention of the "sharing-life-movement" should be empathy.